 Factor 2.C.
-Connection to Health Insurance 6 (3 Points) Scale Points Calculation: (Participant who had at least one form of health insurance at ≥95% 3 exit + participant who had at least one form of health insurance at a timely annual follow-up assessment) ÷ (the number of living adults - the number 90-94.9% 2 of adult stayers not yet due for an annual assessment).
-Count each 30-34.370 participant who had at least one form of health insurance at exit or at a timely annual follow-up assessment.
-These are the successes.
-Divide the 80-89.9% 1 number of successes by the number of living adults (minus the number of adult stayers not yet due for an annual assessment) and award up to 3 <80% 0 points applying the scale to the right. <80% U Panelists may exercise up to .6 discretion points (20% of the maximum possible value for the scoring factor) to increase (to a maximum of 3) or decrease the score.
-To utilize discretion to increase points, the project must have included a narrative explaining their performance.
-If the data shows annual assessments were not timely, the narrative should include a plan to improve assessment timeliness. • APR Sources: [APR 21 1 Source Health Insurance at Exit + APR 21 1 Source Health Insurance at Annual Assessment + APR 21 More than 1 Source Health Insurance at Exit + APR 21 More than 1 Source Health Insurance at Annual Assessment] ÷ [APR 5a Total Served - APR 21 Stayers Not Yet Required to Have an Annual Assessment]
+Connection to Health Insurance 6 (3 Points) Scale Points exit + participant who had at least one form of health insurance at a timely ≥95% 3 annual follow-up assessment) ÷ (the number of living adults - the number of adult stayers not yet due for an annual assessment) 90-94.9% 2 Panelists may exercise up to .6 discretion points (20% of the maximum possible value for the scoring factor) to increase (to a maximum of 3) or decrease the score.
+To utilize discretion to increase points, the project must 80-89.9% 1 have included a narrative explaining their performance.
+If the data shows annual assessments were not timely, the narrative should include a plan to improve assessment timeliness. <80% 0 • APR Sources: [APR 21 1 Source Health Insurance at Exit + APR 21 1 Source Health Insurance at Annual Assessment + APR 21 More than 1 Source Health Insurance at Exit + APR 21 More than 1 Source Health Insurance at Annual Assessment] ÷ [APR 5a